 The 3D terrain mapping app made by the software and system developer ITK Engineering is manufacturer independent.
 The intelligent, camera-based assistant system recognizes individuals and objects on rough terrain and warns the driver about potential dangers.

 Automated functions do not just increase safety on construction sites.
 They also prevent drivers from becoming tired and help relatively inexperienced users be more productive.
-In this regard, Case will present its new compact wheel-loader models with electrohydraulic control.
+In this regard, Case presented its new compact wheel-loader models with electrohydraulic control.
 With more than 20 sensors and 20 electrohydraulic drives, the system alerts drivers about errors and optimizes machine function to save fuel.
 The machines increase productivity and energy efficiency in a process that drives down overall operating costs.

 Photo material: © Stihl | © ITK Engineering